-All Democrats in the Senate voted against the measure, including Colorado's two senators, John Hickenlooper and Michael Bennett, and were joined by Republican Senators Lisa Murkowski of Alaska and Susan Collins of Maine.
-But that wasn't enough, and the bill passed, 51-58.
+Every Democrat in the Senate voted against the measure, as well, including Colorado's two senators, John Hickenlooper and Michael Bennett.
+They were joined by Republican Senators Lisa Murkowski of Alaska and Susan Collins of Maine, but that wasn't enough, either.

-Republican Senator and former Majority Leader Mitch McConnell, who had voted not to advance the bill, voted in favor of the package of cuts, which will go on to strip $7.9 billion from foreign assistance programs, as well.
+The rescissions package will go on to strip $7.9 billion from foreign assistance programs, as well.
 Amendments intended to help curb the cuts on rural and tribal stations failed.

 “During floods and wildfires, radio is often the only source of information for rural and tribal communities,” Bennet says in a statement.
 “We’ve got to continue to speak up, and we’ve got to fight these shortsighted, partisan cuts every step of the way.”